cortex-js/cortexjs.io/src/docs/compute-engine.md

 ### Using Vintage JavaScript

 If you are using a vintage environment, or if your toolchain does not support modern JavaScript features, use the UMD version.
+You can load the UMD version by using a `<script>` tag.

 For example, WebPack 4 does not support the optional chaining operator, using the UMD version will make use of polyfills as necessary.